-If there is an optional cassette installed in the machine, the priority for paper feed is decided in accordance with the following rules.
+If there is an optional cassette and/or paper feed unit installed in the machine, the priority for paper feed is decided in accordance with the following rules.

-- The paper in the bypass feed slot has the first priority (for copying and printing from a PC only). - If the cassettes contain the same paper size, the 100 sheet cassette is used first. - If the cassettes contain different sizes, the machine selects the paper size as explained in section 2-2-13.
+- The paper in the bypass feed slot has the first priority (for copying and printing from a PC only). - If all the cassettes contain paper of the same size, the machine uses the paper in the optional paper feed unit first, the paper in the optional 100 sheet cassette second, and the paper in the standard cassette last. - If the cassettes contain different sizes, the machine selects the paper size as explained in section 2-2-13.